Engielolz/imasimgbot/README.md

 # iM@S Image Bot

-This is a bot powered by bash-atproto that can randomly post images to a number of Bluesky accounts.
+This is a bot powered by bash-atproto that can randomly post images to Bluesky with a number of atproto accounts.

 The main use case is to post random images of 765 Production idols.